 The automatic feature of the shut-off will engage should excessive over speeding occur.
-The valve is calibrated at the factory to shutdown within the safety
+The valve is calibrated at the factory to shutdown within the safety limits of the engine.

 To manually shut down the engine, simply pull the emergency stop handle on the lower control panel.
+Avoid using on a regular basis to shut down machine.